Skip to Calculator

 Quick Answer

-Get the thickness wrong and the whole job fails — too thin, and the pavement cracks and ruts within a few years; too thick, and you've paid for material you didn't need.
-The right answer depends on what you're paving and what loads it needs to carry.
+Get the thickness wrong and the whole job suffers.
+Go too thin, the pavement cracks and ruts inside 5 years.
+Go too thick, you just overpaid for tonnage nobody's going to use.
+The right spec depends on what you're paving and what's going to drive on it.

 The Core Principle: Match Thickness to Load